fbsql/fbsql/README.md

-Initialization script executes on FBSQL startup, connects to database instance and performs (optionally) any operations that you want to be executed at start up time.
+Initialization script executes on FBSQL startup, connects to database instance and performs (optionally) any operations that you want to be executed at the server start up time.

 To be executed at startup init scripts must have the name <code>"init.sql"</code>
 or have any other name that ends with <code>".init.sql"</code>.
 E.g.: "my.init.sql"